 Because of many things, Nooksack is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Nooksack really has some of the features that families look for when choosing a good community to raise children.
 Is Nooksack perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Nooksack overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Nooksack, 21.82% have at least a bachelor's degree.
+The education level of Nooksack citizens is a little higher than the average for US cities and towns: 21.82% of adults in Nooksack have at least a bachelor's degree.

 The per capita income in Nooksack in 2022 was $37,130, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,520 for a family of four.
 However, Nooksack contains both very wealthy and poor people as well.